-“Made in Germany” is one of the most recognised and valued labels worldwide.
-People associate it with quality and reliability.
-An image that has been long in development.
+‘Made in Germany’ is one of the most recognised and valued labels worldwide.
+People associate it with quality and reliability – it is an image that has been long in development.
 Interestingly, these days German-made goods are especially valued in China and USA.

 Pelikan, Porche Design are appreciated by people who like to showcase their status.
-A luxury brand that stands for German made quality is one of the ways to do it.
+A luxury brand that stands for German-made quality is one of the ways to do it.
 As a present I recommend Pelikan M120 Iconic Blue (pictured) or Green Pelikan Souvenir – these are widely recognised classics.

 Mobotix is making very high tech security cameras with night and thermal vision, among other features.
 While Rollei is specialising in making action cameras for outdoors.

 Just like in Switzerland, the majority of German watches are made in the specialised towns: Pforzheim and Glashütte; which are known for its watchmaking since 19th century.